isomerpages/mas-moneysense/_buy-now-pay-later/The Real Cost Of Instalment Payment Plans.md

 <p>Offered by merchants.
 Can be offered even for small amount purchases.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Arrangement between merchants and card issuer.
-For large amount purchases
+<p>Arrangement between merchants and card issuer – for large amount purchases
-only.</p>
+only</p>
 </td>
 </tr>
 <tr>